Cors Caron National Nature Reserve/Tregaron Bog, Southwest Wales

 Most rivers rise in hills and immediately plunge down precipitous landscape before entering gentle lower reaches; but the Teifi is different.
 Not far below its source the river meets the calming influence of Cors Caron, resulting in a long stretch of gentle, slow-flowing water with deep pools adding considerably to the wild beauty of the nature reserve.
 It is in its lower reaches that the Teifi plunges through a sequence of rocky gorges before emerging into the sea at Cardigan Bay.

 The convex structure of Cors Caron that we see today is very different from how it looked 12,000 years ago.
-Then it would have appeared either as a flat, boggy landscape or as a water-filled depression left after the retreat of glaciers that were formed during the last ice age.
+There is evidence of a woodland phase during the habitat transitions and large chunks of Bog Oak, one of which has been dated as being 5,000 years old, have been recovered there.
+In other stages parts of the area would have appeared either as a flat, boggy landscapes or as a water-filled depressions left after the retreat of glaciers that formed during the last ice age.
 Gradually, the area of standing water progressed through stages as a marsh and then a valley bog as the plants there - bog mosses in particular - turned into layers of silt and peat that eventually formed the raised dome that characterises the landscape now.

-In 1992 Cors Caron was recognised as a wetland site of international importance under the RAMSAR Convention.
+In 1992 the immensely important habitat features at Cors Caron - the raised bog and mire -were recognised as a wetland site of international importance under the RAMSAR Convention.

 This is truly a nature reserve for all seasons, particularly if your interest in is wild birds.
 The beginning of autumn heralds the arrival of passage migrants and various species of widlfowl that overwinter on the lakes and the river.
-The visitors are likely to include Greenshanks (Tringa nebularia), Green Sandpipers (Tringa ochropus) and Wood Sandpipers (Tringa glareola), Whooper Swans (Cygnus cygnus) and Gadwalls (Anas strepera).
+The visitors are likely to include Snipe, a handful of Greenshanks (Tringa nebularia) and Green Sandpipers (Tringa ochropus), Wood Sandpipers (Tringa glareola), Whooper Swans (Cygnus cygnus), Wigeon and Tufted Duck.
 Cors Caron is also an important winter feeding site for Red Kites (Milvus milvus) and Hen Harriers (Circus cyaneus).
 Other raptors seen there during the year include Buzzards (Buteo buteo), Merlins (Falco columbarius), Sparrowhawks (Accipiter nisus), Hobbies (Falco subbuteo) and Goshawks (Accipiter gentilis).

+Although often thought of as a winter birding site a main feature which qualifies the NNR as a SSSI is the damp grassland breeding birds.
 Of the 170 or so bird species that have been recorded at Cors Caron, more than 40 breed there.
-Water Rails (Rallus aquaticus), Common Teal (Anas crecca), Mallard (Anas platyrhyncos), Snipe (Gallinago gallinago), Curlew (Numenius arquata), Redstarts (Phoenicurus phoenicurus) and Water Pippits (Anthus spinoletta) along with many others raise their families in this wildlife haven.
+Water Rails (Rallus aquaticus), Common Teal (Anas crecca), Mallard (Anas platyrhyncos), Snipe (Gallinago gallinago), Curlew (Numenius arquata), Redstarts (Phoenicurus phoenicurus) and Meadow Pipits (Anthus spinoletta) along with many others raise their families in this wildlife haven.
 Cors Caron is also one of the few places where we have heard cuckoos (Cuculus canorus) during early summer in recent years.

-Other interesting plants at Cors Caron include Deer Grass (Trichophorum cespitosum), Purple Moor Grass (Molinia caerulea), Reed Canary Grass (Phalaris arundinacea), Soft Rush (Juncus effusus), Heather (Calluna vulgaris), Bog-rosemary (Andromeda polifolia), White Beak-sedge (Rhynchospora alba) and, of course, lots of mosses including two species of Sphagnum Moss - Sphagnum magellanicum and Sphagnum pulchrum.
+Other interesting plants at Cors Caron include Deer Grass (Trichophorum cespitosum), Purple Moor Grass (Molinia caerulea), Reed Canary Grass (Phalaris arundinacea), Soft Rush (Juncus effusus), Heather (Calluna vulgaris), Bog-rosemary (Andromeda polifolia), White Beak-sedge (Rhynchospora alba) and, of course, mosses including many types of sphagnum moss, two of which - Sphagnum magellanicum and Sphagnum pulchrum are notable.

 In high summer Cors Caron buzzes with insects, and in particular, dragonflies.
 Sixteen dragonfly species have been recorded there.
 This site is also the most southerly limit for the Large Heath Butterfly (Coenonympha tullia), whose caterpillars are dependent on the distribution of a food plant that grows only on acid peat.
 Fortunately, Cors Caron has this plant: White Beak-sedge.